Design and development of a portfolio website for a Canadian artist

 MY ROLE AND CONSTRAINTS

-Drawing a new plan
+Drawing a new plan for the new archive

 There were specific responsibilities and constraints that I faced taking on this project: